 Other than these two processing stages, there are some other essential components that a technical writer should go through to prepare the document on any particular subject or topic.

 Many project delivery personnel and marketing people say that "documentation is the key to express a project, system, service or product".
 So, you have to understand the project for which you are writing the document.
 Few key areas and process stages are:

 - Preparing the Project: This process of making a document triggers as the technical document is requested to process.
 This process may be commenced by a colleague, an employer, or any client of your company or firm.
 As per the information gathered from the discussion, the preliminary requirements are definite.
-You as a technical writer need to have a fair idea what should be the document type, content, subject area or domain of writing, scope, and goals, as well as the most important who will be the target audiences.
+As a technical writer, you need to have a fair idea of what should be the document type, content, subject area, or domain of writing, scope, and goals, as well as the most important, who will be the target audience.

-- Project Understandability: A conversation without understanding what to write in the document is valueless or of no use and so to make sure that you as the technical writer or author have a clear understanding of the project.
-Questions can be asked to clarify the project technicalities is another crucial stage for writing.
+- Project Understandability: A conversation without understanding what to write in the document is valueless or of no use.
+To make sure that you, as the technical writer or author, have a clear understanding of the project.
+Questions that can be asked to clarify the project technicalities are another crucial stage for writing.

-- Analyzing the Audience Thoroughly: After the early project preparation with the client is done, the major writing factor is your audience.
+- Analyzing the Audience Thoroughly: After the client's early project preparation is done, the major writing factor is your audience.
 They are always at the forefront of the mind of technical writers.
 Usually, technical information won't change.
 So, the change will be how those facts are expressed understandably.

-You have to keep in mind that the reader's goal is what guides your entire writing progression where that the documentation must fill their needs as well as the answer to their questions.
+You have to keep in mind that the reader's goal is what guides your entire writing progression where the documentation must fill their needs and the answer to their questions.